 ^ Back to Organic Fruits & Vegetables

-Domestic organic Bartletts have started and quality is excellent.
-The crop looks significantly larger this year than last year.
+Domestic organic Bartletts, D’anjou and Bosc have started and quality is excellent.
+The crop looks significantly larger than last year.

-Organic sweet potatoes are currently shipping storage crop and new crop out of California.
-The new crop is priced higher than storage.
-Storage quality is holding well, but is looking to move out to make room for new crop.
-Our pack sizes available are 2 lb – 10 lb bags, Mediums, US#1 and Jumbos.
+Organic sweet potatoes are currently shipping from the new crop out of California.
+Skin sets are looking great on all sizes available.
+Our pack sizes available are 2 lb – 10lb bags, Mediums, US#1 and Jumbos.

 West: Recommended 24 hours lead-time in West